Robert de Foy: During the war

 After Belgium was attacked and its army surrendered on 28 May 1940, Adolf Hitler chose not to install a civilian government (as he had done in the Netherlands), but a military occupation, headed by Wehrmacht General Alexander von Falkenhausen.
 The Belgian administration remained in place and, under German supervision, governed Belgium, according to the developed theory of "the lesser evil".
 The State Security was abolished by the Germans, but it remained in existence in exile in London, under the directorship of Fernand Lepage.

 Upon the return in July 1940 of the deported Flemish nationalists, de Foy and other civil servants branded as responsible were arrested.
 He was transported to Germany, initially held in a hotel in Münster and then transferred to Berlin.
 Questioned and held for a few weeks, he was released and returned to Belgium.
 Police Chief Reinhard Heydrich communicated directly to General Eggert Reeder that de Foy was to remain untouched and resume his activities.
 Allowed to stay in position, de Foy was ordered by the Nazi-run government to share his lists of suspect persons with all state organisations and then to round them up.
 This included Flemish nationalists, communists and non-Belgian citizens, most of them Jewish refugees from Germany and Poland.
 These people were exported to France on so-called "phantom trains", the records for which were destroyed, but it is known that at least 3,000 were arrested in Antwerp alone.
-A phantom train on which Joris van Severen, leader of the pro-Belgian Fascist party, was among 79 people deported is well recorded, as 21 people were killed by French soldiers at Abbeville.a Of the people deported on "phantom trains," most including the Belgian Jews were released by the Wehrmacht, the only Jews released by the Nazi German Army.
+A phantom train on which Joris van Severen, leader of the pro-Belgian Fascist party, was among 79 people deported is well recorded, as 21 people were killed by French soldiers at Abbeville.
+Of the people deported on "phantom trains," most including the Belgian Jews were released by the Wehrmacht, the only Jews released by the Nazi German Army.
 3,537 Jews holding German and Austrian passports were kept prisoner and transported to Auschwitz-Birkenau for processing.

 On 1 October 1943, de Foy succeeded Gaston Schuind as Secretary General of the Department of Justice.
 At the same time, the Wehrmacht took over the policing of foreigners in Belgium, and arrests and deportation greatly escalated.

 Upon the Allied Forces' invasion of Normandy in June, the Nazis relieved de Foy of his position.
 In part, this was driven by the rumours that he was "London's man", having made contact, according to post-war records, with the Belgian Resistance via both Walter Ganshof van der Meersch and William Ugeux.

 After Robert Jan Verbelen was made head of the De Vlag Veiligheidscorps, a Nazi SS security force in Belgium, an attempt on the life of de Foy failed.
 During the last weeks of the occupation, he went into hiding.